aquaticus/nexus433/README.md

 There is *no* requirement pin supports events.

 The state of the pin is probed to detect valid frames.
 When 36 bits are read the data is converted to JSON and pushed to MQTT broker.
-In addition program tracks when new transmitter is detected and when transmitter become silent.
+In addition, program tracks when a new transmitter is detected and when the transmitter becomes silent.
 This information is also pushed to MQTT.

 New transmitters can be automatically detected by popular home automation system [Home Assistant](https://www.home-assistant.io/).

 ## Standard operations

 Nexus protocol does not offer any way to check if the frame was received properly.
-The software accepts data from sensor only when minimum 2 valid frames were received.
-Valid frame is when temperature and humidity values are reasonable and fixed 4 bits are set to 1.
+The software accepts data from the sensor only when the minimum 2 valid frames were received.
+A valid frame is when temperature and humidity values are reasonable and fixed 4 bits are set to 1.

-All sensor data is send as one JSON package in topic `nexus433/sensor/XXXX/state`, when XXXX is unique transmitter ID made of ID (first byte) and channel number (second byte) in hex format.
+All sensor data is sent as one JSON package in topic `nexus433/sensor/XXXX/state` when XXXX is unique transmitter ID made of ID (first byte) and channel number (second byte) in hex format.
 For example `ae01` means transmitter with id `0xAE` and channel 2 (channels are 0 based).

-In addition when transmitter first sends data program sends `online` on topic `nexus433/sensor/XXXX/connection`.
+In addition, when the transmitter first sends data program sends `online` on topic `nexus433/sensor/XXXX/connection`.
-If there is no data from sensor for 90 seconds, program sends `offline` to the same topic.
+If there is no data from the sensor for 90 seconds, the program sends `offline` to the same topic.

-When program starts and stops it sends `online` or `offline` to global connection topic: `nexus433/connection`.
+When the program starts and stops it sends `online` or `offline` to global connection topic: `nexus433/connection`.

-For newly detected transmitters specially formatted JSON data is send to `homeassistant` topic to make Home Assistant automatically discover sensor.
-For one transmitter 4 sensors are created: temperature, humidity, battery and quality.
+For newly detected transmitters specially formatted JSON data is sent to `homeassistant` topic to make Home Assistant automatically discovers the sensor.
+For one transmitter 4 sensors are created: temperature, humidity, battery, and quality.

 Battery value is either 100 (normal) or 0 (low).
 These values are compatible with Home Assistant battery class.
-They can be changed in configuration file.
+They can be changed in the configuration file.

-Quality is percentage of received frames.
+Quality is the percentage of received frames.
 100% is when all 12 frames are received.

 ## Configuration